Skip to content

 This page contains a screenshot driven preview of the website serving the DTaaS software platform.

-You are now logged into the DTaaS server.
-The DTaaS uses third-party authorization protocol known as OAuth.
+The DTaaS website uses an additional layer of security - the third-party authorization protocol known as OAuth.
 This protocol provides secure access to a DTaaS installation if users have a working active accounts at the selected OAuth service provider.
-The DTaaS uses Gitlab as OAuth provider.
+This also uses Gitlab as OAuth provider.

 Gitlab signin button

 You can see the Gitlab signin button.
 A click on this button takes you to Gitlab instance providing authorization for DTaaS.
+You will not need to sign in to Gitlab again, unless you have explicitly logged out of your Gitlab account.

-Permit DTaaS to Use Gitlab
+Permit DTaaS Website to Use Gitlab

 Gitlab OAuth permission